 Amazon Prime Video has a pretty good selection of Animal Planet shows, free for no cost with an Amazon Prime subscription.

-With an Amazon Prime subscription ($99 per year or $13/month), you will be able to watch some of the most popular Animal Planet shows.
+With an Amazon Prime subscription, you will be able to watch some of the most popular Animal Planet shows.
 Currently, Amazon Prime Video includes:

 - I Shouldn’t Be Alive